silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/01_Flushable.md

 ## Usage

-To use this API, you need to make your class implement `[api:Flushable]`, and define a `flush()` static function that specifies the actions to be executed upon a flush request.
+To use this API, implement `[api:Flushable]` and define a static method `flush()` that specifies the actions to be executed upon a flush request.

 ### Usage with SS_Cache